Abdallah El-Yafi: Integrity

 Another story relates how a relative of his wife wanted Abdallah El-Yafi to grant him a license to build a tunnel in Dahr El-Baydar, an area in Mount Lebanon promising him a worthy profit.
 Abdallah El-Yafi told his wife "You either throw him out of my house now, or I will throw him down the stairs myself".

 Death

 Abdallah El-Yafi was diagnosed with Alzheimer's disease at an old age.
-His sight got worse as he grew older, and therefore stopped reading, which let him degenerate further more into Alzheimer's.
 He died in Beirut, in his home, on 4 November 1986.